Amay Bisaya: Acting

 Amay Bisaya's acting career began in 1972.
 He started as a production utility boy before being discovered by prominent figures in the industry, including Fernando Poe Jr., who is credited with giving him his initial breaks.

 He became a staple in Philippine action and comedy films, often typecast as the loyal and sometimes bumbling sidekick to lead action stars.
 His trademark Visayan accent was a key element of his on-screen persona and contributed to his stage name, "Amay Bisaya."
 He was known for his "kitsch and slapstick type of comedy," which resonated with Filipino audiences.

 Actors' Guild involvement

 Beyond his acting roles, Amay Bisaya was actively involved in the welfare of his colleagues in the entertainment industry.
 He served as the VP Internal Affairs of the Katipunan ng mga Artistang Pilipino sa Pelikula at Telebisyon Inc. (Actors Guild of the Philippines).

 Political career

 Amay Bisaya was a supporter of Ferdinand Marcos and participated in the Siege of the Manila Hotel in July 1986 that sought to overthrow the government of president Corazon Aquino and restore Marcos to power.
-Amay Bisaya himself ventured into politics, running for Governor of Bohol in the 2013 and 2019 elections.
+Amay Bisaya himself ventured into politics, running for mayor of Tubigon, Bohol in 1988, for Vice Mayor of Manila in 2001, for Governor of Bohol in the 2013 and 2019 elections.
 He also pursued a senatorial seat under the Kilusang Bagong Lipunan (KBL) party.
-Despite his efforts, he was unsuccessful in his political bids.
+Despite his efforts, he was unsuccessful in his political bids, and was fined in 2016 for failing to properly disclose his campaign finances in 2013.